Using Audience Personas to Get to Know Your Foodie Fans

 Tailor Your Messages for Relevant Traffic

 Successful marketing is dependent on relevant messages.
-This means you’ll put forward content and offers that your audience are interested in.
+This means you’ll put forward content and offers that your audience is interested in.
 Doing this and speaking to them in language they use will help you connect to your audience.
 In turn, this will increase the chance of converting them from prospect to buyer.

 An example of how language can be geared towards a specific audience is Innocent drinks.